awsdocs/amazon-transcribe-developer-guide/doc_source/channel-id.md

 ### WebSocket stream<a name="channel-id-websocket"></a>

-This example creates a pre\-signed URL that separates channels in your transcription output\.
+This example creates a presigned URL that separates channels in your transcription output\.
 Line breaks have been added for readability\.
 For more information on using WebSocket streams with Amazon Transcribe, see [Setting up a WebSocket stream](streaming-websocket.md)\.
 For more detail on parameters, see [https://docs.aws.amazon.com/transcribe/latest/APIReference/API_streaming_StartStreamTranscription.html](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_streaming_StartStreamTranscription.html)\.

 ```
 GET wss://transcribestreaming.us-west-2.amazonaws.com:8443/stream-transcription-websocket?